cchauve/CompMath-Day-2023/README.md

 **The precise details of this work are not important, as the goal of this repo is to illustrate github and Jupyter in such a project.**

-## Context

-The research project aims at evaluating the accuracy of various bioinformatics tools that analyse genomics data (genome assembly graph) of pathogens isolates to detect plasmids.
+The research project aims at evaluating the accuracy of various bioinformatics tools that analyse genomics data (genome assembly graph) of pathogens isolates to detect plasmids (plasmid binning tools).

 The elements of this project that are relevant for this presentation are the following: